raspdevpy/ccdoc/guide/Text/Object/ObjectIncrease.md

 # $ObjectIncrease

-To increase a key value, if they key doesn't exist, it will create one and set to that value
+To increase a key value, if the key doesn't exist, it will create one and set to that value

 ## Usage